ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

 6. Apply policy.
 Emails that fail the DMARC mechanism check are disposed of in accordance with the discovered DMARC policy of the Domain Owner.
-See {#general-record-format} for details.
+See (#general-record-format) for details.

 Heuristics applied in the absence of use by a Domain Owner of either SPF or DKIM (e.g., [@Best-Guess-SPF]) SHOULD NOT be used, as it may be